vippsas/vipps-woocommerce/README.txt

 * Fixed: A bug where the "Reservations in MobilePay" warning would display twice.
 * Fixed: A bug that could occur where the Vipps API would be hit a lot of times in a short period of time.
 * Fixed: Make sure to update the agreement in Vipps right away when the user performs a subscription switch.
+* Fixed: Make sure we redirect the user to their account page when they perform a payment method update.

 = 1.20.3 =
 * Fixed: An issue where `maybe_cancel_due_charge` is called when order statuses are changed in other gateways (GitHub issue #93 and #94).